-Cook your skirt steak three minutes on one side and then flip to cook on the other side for three more minutes.
-Then, remove the steak to a cutting board and allow to rest for about 3 more minutes.
+Cook your skirt steak for three minutes on one side and then flip to cook on the other side for three more minutes.
+Then, remove the steak to a cutting board and allow it to rest for about 3 more minutes.

 Once it has rested for a little bit, slice the skirt steak into about 1/2-inch to 1-inch slices.

 Top with the remaining green onions for serving and serve immediately.